ManSpray/PHP_CLI_RESTAURANT_CRUD/readme.md

 ## Description

-It is CLI executable CRUD app which allows to register and manage restaurant visitor objects and store them and manipulate in .csv file as a string.
+It is CLI executable CRUD app which allows to register and manage restaurant visitor objects, to store them and manipulate in .csv file as a string.

 ## Setup